Volkswagen Mk7 Golf GTD (2014-2020) review – ride and handling

 The GTD boasts stiffer suspension than a regular Golf and a 15mm lower ride height.
 To increase the GTD’s breadth of ability it can be equipped with VW’s Dynamic Chassis Control (DCC) active dampers, which offer three settings: Sport, Comfort and Normal.

-The GTD has very good front-end grip, and turns in with the verve and spirit you’d expect from a hot hatch.
-Then, from mid-corner to exit, it’s always exceptionally composed; there’s a degree of roll but it’s well contained and the body remains controlled no matter what.
+Front-end grip is impressive for what it is, though, and turns in with the verve and spirit you’d expect from a menial hot hatch.
+Then, from mid-corner to exit, it’s always composed; there’s a degree of roll but it’s well contained and the body remains controlled no matter what.

 The front tyres are aided in dealing with the GTD’s comparatively large amount of torque with Volkswagen's XDS+, an electronic limited-slip differential-cum-torque vectoring system.
 It brakes an inside front wheel to stop it losing grip while also forcing the open differential to send torque to the outside wheel.
 The system also brakes an inside wheel on the rear axle too, helping the GTD maintain your desired line even at significant speeds.